rishikeshbedre/nats-api-server/README.md

 ## Usage

-To install NATS API Server, you need to install Go and set your Go workspace first.
+To install NATS API Server, you need to install [Go](https://golang.org/)(**version 1.12+ is required**) and set your Go workspace.

-1. The first need is [Go](https://golang.org/) installed (**version 1.12+ is required**), this project uses go modules and provides a make file.
-You should be able to simply:
+1. This project uses go modules and provides a make file.
+You should be able to simply install and start:

 ```sh
 $ git clone https://github.com/rishikeshbedre/nats-api-server.git